-EOS DIGITAL Solution Disk
+EOS Solution Disk

-Various software for EOS DIGITAL cameras is contained on the EOS DIGITAL Solution Disk.
-(Software Instruction Manuals are not contained on the EOS DIGITAL Solution Disk.
-See page 554.)
+Various software for EOS cameras is contained on the EOS Solution Disk.

+(Software Instruction Manuals are not contained on the EOS Solution Disk.)

 EOS Utility

 With the camera connected to a computer, EOS Utility enables you to transfer still photos and movies shot with the camera to the computer.
 You can also use this software to set various camera settings and shoot remotely from the computer connected to the camera.